 This scholarship program is for Missouri residents who are attending school half-time while working a minimum of 20 hours per week.
 Initial eligibility for this program is determined by the state.
 The institution certifies final eligibility.
 To be considered, you must have the processed FAFSA received by the state deadline of August 1st and meet the state's definition of financial need.
 An additional application available from Missouri Department of Higher Education (MDHE) or Student Financial Services is required.
 The maximum award for this scholarship is the value of your tuition and general fees.
 Funds are not available for the summer semester.

-This scholarship, also known as "Bright Flight", is a $2,000 merit award for Missouri residents (based on allocated state funding).
+This scholarship, also known as "Bright Flight", can have a value up to $3,000 for Missouri residents (based on allocated state funding).
 To be eligible, you must score in the top 3 percent on the ACT or SAT.
 To renew, you must maintain satisfactory academic progress by the university's definition and maintain a 2.5 or higher cumulative GPA.
 For additional information, contact MDHE at (800) 473-6757.

 This program provides tuition grants to dependent children and spouses of public safety officers or Missouri Department of Transportation employees engaged in the construction or maintenance of the state's highways, roads and bridges who were killed or permanently and totally disabled in the line of duty.
 This award is for Missouri residents attending college full time.
 A separate application from MDHE is required.

 This grant program is available to children and spouses of Vietnam Veterans whose death was attributed to, or caused by, exposure to toxic chemicals during the Vietnam conflict.
 To be eligible, you must be a Missouri resident enrolled full time.
 The maximum award is the full value of your tuition and general fees.
 A separate application from MDHE is required as well as qualifying medical certification from a Department of Veterans Affairs medical authority.